ssnegi1971/Batch-Control-Framework/README.md

 This is Parallel Automation Framework containing IBM DataStage jobs.

-It has a reportory layer to store job information.
+It has a repository layer to store job information.